 There was a large class of slaves, These are mentioned in the laws as possessing specific rights, and were able to possess property; nevertheless, the quality of their lives would have been completely dependent upon whether or not they had a just and considerate master or not.

-The Hittites engaged in a lucrative trade with neighbouring lands, particularly with the wealthy urban societies of Mesopotamia.
-Asia Minor was rich in metals, and they traded copper, silver and iron in exchange for luxury textiles and jewellery from Mesopotamia, tin from Iran and Europe, and olive oil from Cyprus.
+The Hittites engaged in a lucrative trade with neighboring lands, particularly with the wealthy urban societies of Mesopotamia.
+Asia Minor was rich in metals, and they traded copper, silver and iron in exchange for luxury textiles and jewelry from Mesopotamia, tin from Iran and Europe, and olive oil from Cyprus.
 Their smiths also manufactured bronze objects with tin.
 Hittite society included a small class of professional craftsmen – builders, weavers, leather-workers, potters and smiths are specifically mentioned.
 Most of the common people, however, were cultivators of the the land or herdsmen.
 Many of these, perhaps the majority, were probably tied in some way to the many large estates which covered the land.
-As well as having obligations to their lords, they were subject to labour and military service when called on by the state.
+As well as having obligations to their lords, they were subject to labor and military service when called on by the state.

 Silver was the medium of exchange, as it was throughout the Middle East at that time.
 This silver took the form of bars or rings.
 In earlier times, sliver was reckoned by measures of barley; later, the silver was measured by weight, adopting the Babylonian units of weight, the shekel and mina.
 For smaller transactions, lead was used.

 Maximum prices were set by law (although whether these were adhered to in practice is not known).

 The Hittite family was of the usual patriarchal type found in most pre-modern societies.
 The husband’s power over his wife was implicit in the marriage ceremony, where the bridegroom ‘takes’ his wife and thereafter ‘possesses’ her.